 There is no cheaper, cleaner power than energy you don’t have to produce.
-That’s why energy conservation is our primary strategy to reduce greenhouse gas emissions.
-We use 30% less energy than universities of the same size in our climate.
+That’s why energy conservation is an important strategy to reduce SU's greenhouse gas emissions.
+Examples of energy conservation projects at Seattle University since 2009:

 The Admissions & Alumni building's rooftop solar panels generate 3% of the building's electrical needs.
 The Student Center has solar panels mounted on a pole, the south wall and roof.
 Mechanical Engineering seniors designed the system, Facilities installed it and Seattle City Light funded this 5,500 kWh demonstration project.